DecisiveAI/staging-mdai-docs-v2/content/quickstart/aws/setup_iam_longterm_user_s3.md

 >
 > 🛑 **Warning**
 >
 > We do not recommend using this setup for a development or greater environment -- this is truly for the quickstart.
-If you're in AW EKS, we recommend [IRSA](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) for a similar effect.
+If you're in AWS EKS, we recommend [IRSA](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) for a similar effect.
 >
 >
 > ⚠️ **Important**